Introduction

 Mélodium may work on platforms that are not listed as Directly supported platforms.

-For those platforms, it is needed to build and install Mélodium through the Rust cargo
+For those platforms, it is needed to build and install Mélodium through the Rust cargo command.

 cargo install melodium